Fighting Sex Offense Allegations in Ohio

 - Insertion of any body part or instrument into the vagina or anus of another

 As ex-prosecutors, we are acutely aware of the life-altering ramifications of a conviction for having sex with a minor.
-With over 150 jury trials and a success rate of 95%, we know how to develop defenses put your case in the best possible position.
-Our sex crimes attorneys in Cleveland employ a combined approach, which can help as we seek to minimize your life-long reporting requirements and the short-term consequences.
+With over 200 jury trials and a success rate of 95%, we know how to develop defenses to put your case in the best possible position.
+Our sex crimes attorneys in Cleveland employ a combined approach, which can help as we seek to minimize your life-long reporting requirements and the short-term consequences resulting from a sex crime case.

 Sex Offender Registry in Cleveland, Ohio

 At the beginning of your case, your attention may, understandably, be focused on the nature of the allegations and the potential term of incarceration you are facing.
-However, it is also important to recognize that a conviction, even for a misdemeanor, can have long-term consequences, as you may be required to register as a sex offender in Ohio.
-This reporting requirement means you would have to provide the local sheriff with your personal identifying information for a certain length of time.
+However, it is also important to recognize that a conviction, even for a misdemeanor, can have long-term consequences, as you may be required to participate in mandatory sex offender registration in Ohio.
+This reporting requirement means that registered sex offenders must provide the local sheriff with their personal identifying information for a certain length of time.

 In Ohio, sex offender reporting requirements are determined by the category a convicted person is placed into.